Manchester mayor: Frontline firefighters did nothing wrong

-LONDON (AP) — Manchester’s mayor says the city’s firefighters do not need to apologize for the delayed response to the suicide bombing at the Manchester Arena.
+LONDON (AP) — Manchester’s mayor said Friday the city’s firefighters do not need to apologize for the delayed response to the suicide bombing at the Manchester Arena.

-Mayor Andy Burnham said Friday that front line firefighters were “desperate to help” victims but were kept away by their superiors.
+Mayor Andy Burnham said front line firefighters were “desperate to help” victims but were kept away by their superiors in the crucial hours after a suicide bomber killed 22 people and injured scores more at an Ariana Grande concert on May 22.

-He spoke after a report this week found that firefighters were not allowed to go to the scene for more than two hours because of confusion about whether an attacker was still on the loose.
+He spoke after a report earlier this week by senior civil servant Bob Kerslake found that firefighters were not allowed to go to the scene for more than two hours because of confusion about whether an attacker was still on the loose.

-The report by senior civil servant Bob Kerslake said firefighters were kept away because a supervisor mistakenly thought there might be an active shooter.
+That damning conclusion led to a number of expressions of remorse from chastened fire officials who felt they had let people down at the height of the crisis.
+Dawn Docx, interim chief of the Greater Manchester Fire and Rescue Service, made a public apology and said she was sorry the fire department had let people down.

 Most Read Nation & World Stories